 Student government began in 1966, two years after the Institute opened its doors.
 In October 1968, the Student Association was registered in Victoria as a Society under the Societies Act.
-The Student Activity Centre was built in July 1971 and the first This in That was opened.
+The Student Activity Centre was built in July 1971 and the first This 'n That was opened.
 The SA pub, known as "Taps" first opened its doors in 1976.
-In 1978 the SA opened its own food service.
-Growlies.
 In 1983 a racquetball centre was built expanding the SAC building.
 In 1984 a satellite dish and screen with M.T.V. was installed in the pub.
 The BCIT and PVI student unions amalgamated in 1985.